-Many pitmasters will recommend cooking a brisket for up to 30 minutes per pound (depending on the temperature).
-For a restaraunt to BBQ a 30lb brisket, that means they’ll have to pay someone to monitor it for 15 hours!
-Considering the cooked weight can drop by as much as 50%, and a serving is around 1lb, you’re doing a lot of work to feed 15 people.
+Many pitmasters will recommend cooking a brisket for 30-45 minutes per pound (depending on the temperature).
+For a restaurant to BBQ a 15lb brisket, that means they have to monitor it for 8-14 hours!
+Considering the cooked weight can drop by as much as 50%, you can see how much time is spent to cook for just a few people!

 Which one is better?

 The three items most professional pitmasters have to balance are “time”, “cost”, and “quality.”
 As one person stated: “This isn’t a situation where you get to pick two.
 It’s a situation where you have to choose between quality and the other two.
 Nobody disagrees that the processed methods are faster and cheaper.
 The arguement is whether it’s really ‘just as good’ as the original, and few things are.”